zbraniecki/intl-measurements/README.md

 Since we use benchmark suite for Rust, we don't really have a good way to measure "just adding likelys subtags" since that would require constructing a new set of `LanguageIdentifier` instances per iteration and would be hard to exclude from measurement.
 Instead, we construct maximized instances and then cycle `minimize/maximize` per iteration.
 This should give us fairly good approximation of the results and comparable between ICU and Rust.

+The `cargo run --release` should be a good 1-1 equivalent of the C++ calls.